eegli/tinyparse/docs/reference/help.md

    --bar [date]
    Foo option

-To view this help message, run "my-cli help" or add --help or -h to any command
+For more information, run help or append --help or -h to the command
 ```

 When you set your help configuration, Tinyparse will validate the arguments to make sure there are no conflicts with existing flags or subcommands.
-Note that subsequent calls to `.setHelp()` will overwrite the previous configuration.
+Note that subsequent calls to `.setMeta()` will overwrite the previous configuration.